SarahBrown/cs5293sp22-project3/README.md

 Setting **use_saved_data** to **True** in the main function of project3.py will load and use the following files: precleaned_X.tsv and precleaned_y.tsv.
 This will not only use local data instead of downloading from github, but also skips dataset cleaning and feature extraction.
 This cuts down on runtime significantly.

-use_saved_data on **line 124** of project3.py should be set to True if there are any issues due to runtime during the "Cleaning and sorting data..." portion of running project3.py.
+use_saved_data on **line 131** of project3.py should be set to True if there are any issues due to runtime during the "Cleaning and sorting data..." portion of running project3.py.
 Runtime of this portion of the code took about 1.5 minutes on my machine.
 Total project3.py runtime was about 2 minutes.

 # Web or External Libraries
 For this project I used several packages from the standard library and some external libraries.
 These included argparse, counter, glob, io, import, pickle, random, re, and urllib.request.
-In addition, the following external libraries were used pandas, spacy (and specifically en_core_web_lg), sklearn
+In addition, the following external libraries were used pandas, spacy (and specifically en_core_web_lg), and sklearn.

 # Assumptions Made and Known Bugs
 The main assumption made is that due to the dataset used in this project, it is not possible to create a model with a high accuracy.
-This is due to the fact that any dataset that we train a model with, there will be many names in the testing and validation datasets that do not exist in the training model.
+This is due to the fact that any dataset that we train a model with, there will be many names in the testing and validation datasets that do not exist in the training dataset.
 Due to the fact that they do not exist in the training dataset, there will be no way to predict them correctly.

 While running this code with the presaved data in the resources folder, there are no known bugs.
-However, with new pull requests being made to the unredactor.tsv file, new bugs may be introduced that are not handled.
-The presaved data can be run by setting the boolean **use_saved_data** to **True** in the main function of project3.py.
+However, with new pull requests being made to the unredactor.tsv file, new bugs may be introduced that are not currently handled.
+If this occurs, the presaved data can be run by setting the boolean **use_saved_data** to **True** in the main function of project3.py.

 Setting **use_saved_data** to **True** in the main function of project3.py will load and use the following files: precleaned_X.tsv and precleaned_y.tsv.

 # Functions and Approach to Development
-By creating a different dataset separate from the class-sourced dataset, I was able to get scores of at least 4% (higher might have been possible with more possible).
+By creating a different dataset separate from the class-sourced dataset, I was able to get scores of at least 4% (higher might have been possible with more experimentation).
 However, this method was very unwieldy and resulted in memory issues.
 As a result, I stuck to using the class-sourced dataset, even though this resulted in lower scores.

 The functions to implement this project were spread out across 3 python files.
 Project3.py in the main file structure and Dataset.py and Makedata.py in the project3_functions folder.
-Makedata.py contains functions adapted from
+Makedata.py contains functions adapted from project1 and is used to generate my dataset that I submitted.

 ### Project3.py
 The main functionality of project 3 are in this python file.
 Using extracted features, a random forest classifier is trained to predict the redacted names.